Misba0019/ColorSplash/README.md

 1. Open `project_color.html` in your web browser.
 2. Click the "Click Me!" button.
-3. Watch the background color change and view the new RGB value displayed at the top.
+3. Watch the background color change and view the new RGB value displayed in the center of the page.

 ---